ArkadiuszTelega/FinishedProjects/CodeWars/README.md

 # Good Vs Evil
-## The exercise involves calculating the outcome of a battle between the forces of good and evil in Middle Earth.
+The exercise involves calculating the outcome of a battle between the forces of good and evil in Middle Earth.
 Each race on both sides has a specific "worth" or strength value
+## Quick summary
+Based on this CodeWars exercise I wrote a quick program that would calculate the worths and return certain strings.
 ### Good Side Races and Their Worth:
 ```
 Hobbits: 1